rktawni/ng2Demo/readme.md

-1) Open a command prompt in the project's root directory (APM - Start).
+1) Open a command prompt in the project's root directory (NPM - Start).

 2) Type: `npm start`
     This launches the TypeScript compiler (tsc) to compile the application and wait for changes.